22 Март 2023

 - European Commission: European Pillar of Social Rights

 - Eurostat: Gender pay gap statistics

-- Eurostat: Gender employment gap in the EU
+- Eurostat: Gender employment gap

 - European Commission: How will the COVID-19 crisis affect existing gender divides in Europe?